-47. Build America, Buy America
+43. Build America, Buy America

 a.
-The recipient is subject to the Buy America Sourcing requirements under 2 CFR part 184, Buy America Preferences for Infrastructure Projects, when using Federal funds for the purchase of goods, products, and materials on any form of construction, alteration, maintenance, or repair of infrastructure in the United States regardless of the appropriation.
+2 CFR part 184, Buy America Preferences for Infrastructure Projects, when using Federal funds for the purchase of goods, products, and materials on any form of construction, alteration, maintenance, or repair of infrastructure in the United States regardless of the appropriation.